Exclusive

 Foliage Color Green

-Care Provide organically rich, loamy, moist, well-drained soil with acidic to neutral pH; tolerates wet soils.
+Care Instructions Provide organically rich, loamy, moist, well-drained soil with acidic to neutral pH; tolerates wet soils.
 Shelter from harsh afternoon sun.
 Mulch to keep roots cool and conserve moisture.
 Apply an acid fertilizer in early spring.
 Prune to shape after flowering.
 Protect from severe winter elements, especially when young.

 Lore Illicium anisatum (a.k.a.
 Japanese Anise) is often found in plantings near the Buddhist shrines of Japan.
 The highly aromatic foliage is burned much like incense.
 Japanese Anise should not be confused with Chinese Star Anise; the foliage and fruit/seedpods are not suitable for culinary use or consumption and can be toxic if ingested.
 Japanese Anise foliage is prized by florists for cut flower arrangement because of its lustrous sheen and long vase-life.